breezy-codes/breezy-codes/README.md

 - 📓 I'm currently learning python, secure coding and cryptography
 - ☕ I’m looking to collaborate on all things beginner friendly
 - 🐱🐰🦎 I’m a crazy pet lover with too many pets
-- 🏳️‍🌈 A part of the alphabet mafia
+- 🏳️‍🌈 Part of the alphabet mafia
 - 🐱‍💻 In the top 5% on tryhackme
+---
 ### Skills

 <p align="left">